andreatin/Blog/README.md

-# Project 5 - *Blog*
+# *Blog*

-Submitted by: **Andrea Tinsley**
+Built by: **Andrea Tinsley**

 **Blog** is an app that retries blog post from an API and displays it on a feed

 Time spent: **6** hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:
+The following functionality is completed:

 - [x] App has a configured table view and table view call
 - [x] App populates the table view with data fetched from an API

-The following **optional** features are implemented:

-- [ ] App fetches posts from a different Tumblr blog
 - [x] App has a refresh control to update the table view

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough
 [Walkthrough](https://youtube.com/shorts/upgIjNxjWP4?feature=share) .

 ## Notes

-Had difficulty getting the API pinged again to generate new posts when reloaded
+API takes a bit to reload new posts, but the functionality to call new posts is present

 ## License